MicrosoftDocs/dynamics365smb-docs/business-central/index.md

 ---
 title: Welcome to Microsoft Dynamics 365 Business Central
-description: Learn about capabilities and work scenarios in Business Central, a business management solution for small and mid-sized organizations.
+description: Learn about capabilities and work scenarios in Business Central that helps companies manage their business, including finance, manufacturing, sales, shipping, project management, services, and more.
 author: edupont04

 ms.service: dynamics365-business-central